 Paul is Director of Gynaecological Cancer Research at St John of God Subiaco Hospital.
 He is a gynaecologist and clinical senior lecturer at King Edward Memorial Hospital working with the Western Australia Gynaecological Cancer Service where he has been actively involved in research and teaching.

-As part of a growing strategic alliance with St John of God Healthcare, Paul funds a Research Fellow through the IHR to undertake collaborative research projects and he jointly supervises medical graduates studying research degrees.
+As part of a growing strategic alliance with St John of God Healthcare, Paul funds a Research Fellow through the IHR to undertake collaborative research projects and he jointly supervises several medical graduates studying research degrees.

 Professor Jeanette WardMBBS, MHPEd, PhD, FAFPHM, FACHSM, FAICD